srijan-singh/ollama-chat/Readme.md

 # ollama-chat

-Let's you chat with your pre-intalled ollama models, within VS Code.
+Let's you chat with your pre-installed ollama models, within VS Code.

 ## Procedure